Rick Nelson and the Stone Canyon Band in Germany – Mar. 24, 1970

 Rick Nelson & the Stone Canyon band were in Germany in 1970.
-The band played at a club in Darmstadt Germany while touring U.S. Army military bases.
+The band played at the Press Club in Darmstadt Germany while touring U.S. Army military bases.

 Rick Nelson, Pat Shanahan on drums, and Randy Meisner